altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 'K::Away from the broken glass'
 ~He took in a few breaths~
-~Around him people were examining the car crashes~ ~But there were others: roaming groups descending on the unsuspecting~ ~It wasn't with guns, or knives or sticks - but words and pictures~ *Kent looked around himself*
+~Around him people were examining the car crashes~ ~But there were others: roaming groups descending on the unsuspecting.
+It wasn't with guns, or knives or sticks - but words and pictures~ *Kent looked around himself*
 ~He was at an intersection touching the park~
 'K::Okay Kent, where to?'